top of page

 José Rivera - Director

-Brian Tanaka - Collaborative Pianist
+Brian Tanaka, CCM - Collaborative Pianist

 All choirs rehearse twice daily to prepare for singing in worship and the Friday concert.
 Senior High is for completed 9th through 12th grades.